 - Tartin’Izza.
 Tel.
 450 538-5067.
 Great thin crust pizzas, main course salads and daily specials.
 Delicious desserts.
 Very popular so can get a bit noisy.
 Nice terrace.
 Open for lunch at weekends and dinner Thursday to Sunday.

 - Auberge des Appalaches.
 Tel.
 450 538-5799.
 Imaginative, tasty, well presented, good use of local ingredients.
-Dinners only; à la carte and $35 three course table d’hôte.
-The $6 Monday pasta night is a Sutton institution.
+Dinners only; à la carte Friday, Saturday, Sunday and Tuesday nights.
+The $6.30 Monday pasta night is a Sutton institution.
 Closed Wednesday and Thursday.
 Two minutes drive from the village.

 Bistro Beaux Lieux.
 Tel.
 450 538-1444.
 Creative, modern bistro style.
 Good use of local ingredients.
 Nice terrace.
 Dinner served Friday to Monday.

 - À la Fontaine.
 Tel.
 450 538-3045.
 Good, solid classic French cooking.
 Great value lunch specials and evening table d’hôte.
 Open daily.

 - Le Cafetier.
 Tel.
 450 538-7333.
 Sutton’s local gathering spot.
 Open 7am to 7pm.
 Nice for a casual lunch especially on the terrace.
 Open daily 7am to 7pm.